tarantool/cartridge-cli/README.rst

     dependency_05 >= 4, < 5

-The format of the dependencies for the ``--dep`` flag is similar to the ``--deps-file`` flag, except that you cannot specify the major and minor version of the dependency separated by commas:
+The format of the dependencies for the ``--deps`` flag is similar to the ``--deps-file`` flag, except that you cannot specify the major and minor version of the dependency separated by commas: